JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 Born of a desire to have the niceties of high level languages with the performance of low level compiled code, there are many built-in data structures and functions related to numerical computing like that used in finance, insurance, and statistics.

 If you just want a quick introduction for beginners, [Julia For Data Science](https://www.juliafordatascience.com/) is a great resource with easy, digestible tutorials.
 If you want a ground-up introduction, the e-book [Think Julia](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html) starts simple and builds up.
-If you prefer a learn-by-example, the interactive, free, online course [Introduction to Computational Thinking](https://computationalthinking.mit.edu/Spring21/) by MIT will have you working on everything from data science to climate modeling.
+If you prefer to learn-by-example: the interactive, free, online course [Introduction to Computational Thinking](https://computationalthinking.mit.edu/Spring21/) by MIT will have you working on everything from data science to climate modeling.

-Lastly, [JuliaAcademy.com](https://juliaacademy.com/) has a number of free courses that introduce the language via data science, machine learning, or "for nervous beginners".
+Lastly, [JuliaAcademy.com](https://juliaacademy.com/) has a number of free courses that introduce the language via data science, machine learning, or "for nervous beginners."

 ### Spotlight on Features